bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + Meanwhile, we gotta (sometimes) play same &ldquo;dirty&rdquo; politics they do.
      + If Preston-Warner is discredited for other reasons, we should pounce.
-     + I don't acting like a politician, but we won't win if we don't.
+     + I don't like acting like a politician, but we won't win if we don't.

 # Apache Software Foundation